born79230/SC2-Replay-Auto-Fixer/README.md

 Since the latest StarCraft II CN server update has officially fixed the replay corruption bug, background monitoring is no longer necessary for new games.
 However, **old corrupted replays** still exist in your hive (hard drive).

-**StarCraft 2 Replay Cleaner** is a one-time tool designed to scan your entire replay directory and **fix all previously corrupted replay files** in one go.
+**StarCraft 2 Replay Autofixer** is a one-time tool designed to scan your entire replay directory and **fix all previously corrupted replay files** in one go.
 Theme: **Heart of the Swarm / Abathur**.

 ### ✨ Features